fernandomayer/fernandomayer.github.com/source/_posts/2013-03-02-configuring-octopress.markdown

 ## 3. Publish from GitHub

-So far you've just build your Octopress site locally.
+So far you've just built your Octopress site locally.
 To publish it from GitHub you have to create a new repository with your username followed by the GitHub domain.
 For example, my username is `fernandomayer`, so I've created a repository named `fernandomayer.github.com`.
 GitHub intelligently understands that the contents of this repository should be a website (any other names won't do it), and it will make it available at `http://fernandomayer.github.com`.
 (You can use [custom domains][2] though).

 To finally setup your website to work with GitHub, use this `rake` task